Twitter labels video of Biden shared by Trump 'manipulated media'

-(Reuters) - Twitter Inc on Wednesday labeled a video shared twice by U.S. President Donald Trump of Democratic presidential rival Joe Biden as “manipulated media.”
+Sept 16 (Reuters) - Twitter Inc on Wednesday labeled a video shared by U.S. President Donald Trump of Democratic presidential rival Joe Biden as “manipulated media.”

 Trump has cast himself as a “law-and-order” president during the campaign, in response to widespread protests, most of them peaceful, following the police killing of George Floyd, a Black man in Minneapolis.
 He tweeted with the edited video: “What is this all about?”